How to Code Your ResNet from Scratch in Tensorflow?

 Relu Activation

-Some of the points to note in this convolution block are, the residue is not directly added to the output but is passed through a Convolution Layer.
+One point to note in this convolution block is that the residue is not directly added to the output but is passed through a Convolution Layer.
 The strides in these layers are used to minimize the size of the image.
-Similar to the Identity block, we have to make sure that the Shape of the Input and Residue is the same so let us confirm this with an example.
-Refer to Fig 4. for cross-checking the calculations.
+Similar to the Identity block, we must ensure that the Shape of the Input and Residue are the same, so let us confirm this with an example.
+Refer to Fig 4 for cross-checking the calculations.

 Input Shape = (24, 24), Residue Shape = (24, 24)